nasagotech/nasagotech.github.io/README.md

 ###### Visualization of the un-tuned ANN on the Florida (CALIPSO + Allen Coral Atlas) dataset.
 Green indicates correct predictions, with red being incorrect.

 ## Conclusions
+* Satellite-based LiDAR is a promising avenue for remote detection of coastal coral
+* Most influential datapoints for prediction taken from atmospheric readings well above ocean surface
+* Groundtruth data at higher spatiotemporal resolutions may be required to further improve predictive model performance

 ## Future Work
 * Tune models for improved performance
 * Fuse additional data sources (NEO, GALILEO, etc)
 * Find sources where CALIPSO/LiDAR improves accuracy
-* Optimize distance threshold and backscatter feature selection.
+* Optimize distance threshold and backscatter feature selection
-* Update Distance and shape to match CALIPSO scan pattern.
+* Update Distance and shape to match CALIPSO scan pattern
 * Manta Tow Survey time series regression (predict amount of live coral)
 * Re-run experiment with other forms of lidar (plane/ship/drone-mounted) and other research locations